mathisonian/sketch-interactive-export/README.md

 This is a sketch plugin designed to make it easy to use JavaScript (e.g. D3) to add interactivity to SVGs created with sketch.

+## Installing

+Go to [the release page](https://github.com/mathisonian/sketch-interactive-export/releases) and download the latest ZIP file.
+Unip it and double click the `.sketchplugin` file to add it to sketch.

 ## What does this do?

 This plugin does two main things: